2008 United States presidential election: Electoral College forecasts

+Below is a list of states considered by one or more forecast to be competitive; states that are deemed to be "safe" or "solid" by forecasters The Cook Political Report, RealClearPolitics, and FiveThirtyEight.

 Internet campaigns

 Fundraising

 Howard Dean collected large contributions through the Internet in his 2004 primary run.
 In 2008, candidates went even further to reach out to Internet users through their own sites and such sites as YouTube, MySpace, and Facebook.

 On December 16, 2007, Ron Paul collected $6 million, more money on a single day through Internet donations than any presidential candidate in US history.

 Promotion

+The 2008 election was the first time that a majority of the voting-age population preferred to get their news from the Internet.
 Not only did the Internet allow candidates to raise money, but also it gave them a tool to appeal to newer and younger demographics.
 Political pundits were now evaluating candidates based on their social media following.

 Senator Barack Obama's victory is credited to his competitive edge in social media and Internet following.
 Obama had over 2 million American supporters on Facebook and 100,000 followers on Twitter, while McCain attracted only 600,000 Facebook supporters (likes) and 4,600 followers on Twitter.
 Obama's YouTube channel held 115,000 subscribers and more than 97 million video views.
 Obama had maintained a similar advantage over Senator Hillary Clinton in the Democratic primary.

 Obama's edge in social media was crucial to the election outcome.
 According to a study by the Pew Internet and American Life project, 35 percent of Americans relied on online video for election news.
 Ten percent of Americans used social networking sites to learn about the election.
 The 2008 election showed huge increases in Internet use.

 Another study done after the election gave a lot of insight on young voters.
 Thirty-seven percent of Americans ages 18–24 got election news from social networking sites.
 Almost a quarter of Americans saw something about the election in an online video.
 YouTube and other online video outlets allowed candidates to advertise in ways like never before.
 The Republican Party in particular was criticized for not adequately using social media and other means to reach young voters.

 Anonymous and semi-anonymous smear campaigns, traditionally done with fliers and push calling, also spread to the Internet.
 Organizations specializing in the production and distribution of viral material, such as Brave New Films, emerged; such organizations have been said to be having a growing influence on American politics.